A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Kriging surrogate model for DaBNO

-The parameters $\tau$, ${\bm{\theta}}$ and $\sigma_\epsilon^2$ in the metamodel are unknown and need to be estimated.
-One common approach is to estimate $\tau$, and ${\bm{\theta}}$ with the maximum log-likelihood method \citep{rasmussen2004gaussian,ankenman2010stochastic}, and to use the pooled variance of the simulation outputs to estimate $\sigma_\epsilon^2$.
+The parameters $\tau$, ${\BFtheta}$ and $\sigma_\epsilon^2$ in the metamodel are unknown and need to be estimated.
+One common approach is to estimate $\tau$, and ${\BFtheta}$ with the maximum log-likelihood method \citep{rasmussen2004gaussian} based on the commonly used L-BGFS-B algorithm, and to use the pooled variance of the simulation outputs to estimate $\sigma_\epsilon^2$.
 Another approach is to impose prior distributions on the parameters and model the parameter uncertainty with a hierarchical Bayesian framework, see \cite{ng2012bayesian}, but this would increase the computational efforts.